SSH

 Connection to 172.17.0.1 closed.

-As you can see the command is performed on the remote machine and when it finishes, the last line tells us that the connection is closed.
+As can be seen, the command is executed on the remote machine and when it finishes, the last line tells us that the connection is closed.

-If you are browsing in a not very secure place, or in a place that has a proxy that does not let you access some ports, you can browse through the proxy of another machine using SSH, this can be done by adding the -D flag and the port you want to connect to the remote proxy, as the port for the tcp/ip is 9999 the command could look like ssh -D 9999 <user>@<id>.
+If you are browsing from an insecure location, or a place that has a proxy that doesn't allow access to certain ports, you can browse through the proxy of another machine using SSH.
+This can be done by adding the -D flag and the port through which you want to make the connection to the remote proxy.
+Since the port for tcp/ip is 9999, the command could look like ssh -D 9999 <user>@<id>

-To make this look better, before running it I get my rogue IP
+To make this look better, before running it I get my public IP

 !curl ifconfig.me